Skip to content

 Erik Francas··5 min read

-Social media advertising costs can quickly spiral out of control if you're not strategic about your approach.
-For small and medium enterprises (SMEs) in hospitality, fitness, and retail, every pound spent on advertising needs to deliver measurable results.
-The good news is that with the right tactics, you can significantly reduce your social media advertising costs whilst maintaining or even improving your campaign performance.
+Social media advertising costs can spiral out of control without a strategic approach.
+For small and medium enterprises (SMEs) in hospitality, fitness, and retail, every pound must deliver measurable results.
+The good news is simple.
+With the right tactics, you can cut your social media advertising costs and still keep, or even improve, your campaign performance.

 At Byter Digital, we've helped countless London businesses optimise their social media advertising spend.
-Here's our comprehensive guide to cutting costs without compromising on quality leads and conversions.
+Here is our guide to cutting costs without compromising on quality leads and conversions.

 Optimise Your Target Audience for Better ROI

-One of the biggest culprits behind inflated advertising costs is casting too wide a net with your targeting.
-Whilst it might seem logical to reach as many people as possible, this approach typically results in poor engagement rates and wasted budget.
+One of the biggest causes of inflated advertising costs is casting too wide a net.
+Reaching as many people as possible may seem logical.
+In practice, it usually means poor engagement and wasted budget.

-Start by creating detailed buyer personas based on your existing customer data.
-For restaurant owners, this might mean targeting food enthusiasts within a specific radius of your location.
-Fitness businesses should focus on demographics that align with their service offerings – perhaps busy professionals interested in quick HIIT sessions or parents looking for family-friendly activities.
+Start by building detailed buyer personas from your existing customer data.
+Restaurant owners might target food enthusiasts within a set radius of their location.
+Fitness businesses should focus on demographics that match their services.
+Think busy professionals who want quick HIIT sessions, or parents looking for family-friendly activities.

 Use Facebook's Audience Insights tool to refine your targeting further.
-Layer multiple targeting criteria such as interests, behaviours, and demographics, but be careful not to make your audience too narrow.
-A good rule of thumb is maintaining an audience size between 100,000 to 500,000 for most campaigns.
+Layer criteria such as interests, behaviours, and demographics.
+But do not make your audience too narrow.
+A good rule of thumb is an audience size between 100,000 to 500,000 for most campaigns.

-One of the biggest culprits behind inflated advertising costs is casting too wide a net with your targeting.
+One of the biggest causes of inflated advertising costs is casting too wide a net.

 Byter DigitalSocial Media